Our Festival Team

 Perrin Willis

-VR Lead
+VR Manager

 Perrin is the President and Owner of Worlds Beyond VR.
 The company was inspired by the dreamers in less fortunate situations that deserve the opportunity to actively engage in wondrous, awe-inspiring experiences that they may have not gotten the opportunity to experience otherwise.